ChandlerU11/Real_User_Comments_Adversary/README.md

 # Real_User_Comments_Adversary
 Implementation of Copycat, Generic, and Topic-Specific attacks for fake news detectors.
-Uses the fake_news_data repo (https://github.com/ChandlerU11/fake_news_data) and interacts with surrogate classifiers in same manner as described in the ReST adversary README (https://github.com/ChandlerU11/ReST_Adversary).
+For necessary repo locations, see bottom of README.

 ## Workflow
 1. Clean fake news data (skip if already done  for ReST)